Code-and-Coffee-YVR/how-to-organize/Remarks.md

 ## After Talks
 ### House Keeping
 - [ ] We have coffee, tea, &c.
 Help yourself!
+- [ ] We have stickers!
+Come and get them!

 ### Mission Statement
 - [ ] Equal and welcoming